Tech Inclusion Journey

 Computing is one of the most powerful and influential fields shaping society today, yet women – diverse in race, class, ability, and other intersections – are severely underrepresented.
 This significantly impedes their power and influence as innovators, leaders, and researchers in shaping technologies of the future.
 Research clearly shows why decades of traditional diversity, equity and inclusion (DEI) efforts have failed to improve this situation.
 These reasons include an overreliance on “diversity training,” treatment of DEI as a “compliance” issue, implementation of isolated, “one-off” interventions, and use of approaches that imply members from under-represented groups need “fixing.”

-NCWIT has developed the Tech Inclusion Journey (TIJ)®, a one-of-a-kind scalable decision-support software platform designed to avoid traditional DEI pitfalls, enabling organizations to implement systemic, sustainable approaches to creating inclusive computing cultures.
-By instantiating research-based methods in an easy-to-use software platform that conveys not only what to do but how to do it, any organization can independently implement effective change efforts that positively impact outcomes for all employees, not just technical women and other marginalized groups.
-TIJ empowers stakeholders with practical strategies that help them dismantle organizational barriers, attend to the needs of a wide range of intersecting identities, and build inclusive cultures in which people feel they belong and can make outstanding technical contributions.
-TIJ upends the longstanding tendency for technical leaders to abdicate responsibility to HR/D&I divisions and instead requires them to take personal ownership and accountability for change.
+To help avoid these traditional DEI pitfalls, NCWIT has developed the Tech Inclusion Journey (TIJ)®, a one-of-a-kind scalable decision-support software platform that enables organizations to implement systemic, sustainable approaches to creating inclusive computing cultures.
+By embedding evidence-based strategies in an easy-to-use software platform that conveys not only what to do but how to do it, any organization can strategically implement effective change efforts that positively impact outcomes for everyone, not just technical women and other marginalized groups.

 The platform guides users through a step-by-step process for developing a strategic plan, complete with progress metrics.
 The three basic elements of the TIJ are: